telepresenceio/telepresence/howtos/intercepts.md

 - Query services only exposed in your cluster's network.
 - Set breakpoints in your IDE to investigate bugs.

-## 4. Create a Preview URL to only intercept certain requests to your service
+## 4. Create a preview URL to only intercept certain requests to your service

 When working on a development environment with multiple engineers, you don't want your intercepts to impact your teammates.
-Ambassador Cloud automatically generates a Preview URL when creating an intercept if you are logged in.
-By doing so, Telepresence can route only the requests coming from that Preview URL to your local environment; the rest will be routed to your cluster as usual.
+Ambassador Cloud automatically generates a preview URL when creating an intercept if you are logged in.
+By doing so, Telepresence can route only the requests coming from that preview URL to your local environment; the rest will be routed to your cluster as usual.

 1. Clean up your previous intercept by removing it: